-What makes good halloumi… Good?
+What makes Good Halloumi… Good?

 I have a confession to make…

-Until I visited Cyprus to film a story for Cheese Slices I thought that Haloumi was simply an innocuous rubbery salty cheese similar to block low-fat mozzarella which only revealed its best qualities when fried or grilled.
-But after seeing first-hand how it was traditionally hand made in a small farm dairy, and experiencing the wonderful flavours and textures I have become intrigued by why some Haloumi is better than others.
+Until I visited Cyprus to film a story for Cheese Slices I thought that Halloumi was simply an innocuous rubbery salty cheese similar to block low-fat mozzarella which only revealed its best qualities when fried or grilled.
+But after seeing first-hand how it was traditionally hand made in a small farm dairy, and experiencing the wonderful flavours and textures I have become intrigued by why some Halloumi is better than others.

-Defining ‘authentic‘ Haloumi is a challenge.
+Defining ‘authentic‘ Halloumi is a challenge.
 The name is internationally recognised, and it is one of only a few cheese types that will hold their shape without melting when heated.
-It is usually served hot in thin slices with a golden brown skin and chewy centre, but can also be grated and used in savoury dishes.
+It is usually served hot in thin slices with golden brown skin and chewy centre, but can also be grated and used in savoury dishes.
 It is the only cheese that has a tendency to ‘squeak ‘ when you bite into it.

-In the past two decades, Haloumi has been copied by cheesemakers around the world, and it is often mistakenly linked with the traditional cuisine of mainland Greece, and in some cases even mistakenly associated with stretched curd cheese types such as industrial block Mozzarella for Pizza.
+In the past two decades, Halloumi has been copied by cheesemakers around the world, and it is often mistakenly linked with the traditional cuisine of mainland Greece, and in some cases even mistakenly associated with stretched curd cheese types such as industrial block Mozzarella for Pizza.
 In fact, the origins of this small pocket-sized cheese date back thousands of years to shepherds working in the mountains of Cyprus in the Eastern Mediterranean.
 Once made only from a seasonal combination of ewes’ and goats’ milk during the spring the principles of how this ancient classic is produced are unique and make a lot of practical sense in a hot dry climate where water is scarce.

 Nothing is wasted.
 The curds are quickly formed using animal rennet and the leftover whey is carefully used three times.
-To start with it is heated with milk to make a low fat whey cheese called Anarie, then small baskets of Haloumi curd are immersed in the hot whey and cooked for up to an hour.
+To start with it is heated with milk to make a low-fat whey cheese called Anarie, then small baskets of Haloumi curd are immersed in the hot whey and cooked for up to an hour.
 Finally, after the warm pliable cheeses are removed and folded in half over dried mint leaves.
 These not only add flavour but also help with preservation.
 The whey is then cooled and mixed with salt to cover and cure the cheese for up to a year.

-Haloumi is the national benchmark cheese of Cyprus, and is enjoyed throughout the island.
+Halloumi is the national benchmark cheese of Cyprus, and is enjoyed throughout the island.
 It is known as Haloumi by Cypriot Greeks and Hallum by Cypriot Turks.
 But since the island was divided in 1974 production of traditional cheese on small farms has virtually disappeared, and the name and where, and how, it should be produced has been at the centre of a diplomatic tussle between Greece and Turkey.

 There is no doubt that Halloumi was originally produced from ewe’s and goat’s milk, and that this combination depended on the season and region of production.
 But the introduction of cows to the island during the 20th century enabled large producers to adapt the ‘authentic’ recipe by supplementing cow’s milk as a lower-cost alternative.
 Disagreement over this practice, and whether cow’s milk should even be used in ‘authentic‘ Cypriot Halloumi resulted in fierce opposition between rival producers, and all attempts to legally protect the name failed.